-Deferrals should be considered for: a) low likelihood of passing the exam at the time of the planned Step 1 date, based on data including, the Comprehensive Basic Science Self-Assessment (CBSSA) and NBME examinations given during Block 8 or during the dedicated study period, or b) extenuating personal circumstances.
+Deferrals should be considered for: a) low likelihood of passing the exam at the time of the planned Step 1 date, based on data including, CBSSA, CBSE, and NBME examinations given during Block 8 or during the dedicated study period, or b) extenuating personal circumstances.

 Notes: a.)
-Students in the Medical Scientist Training Program (MSTP) and other joint degree programs (MPH, MBA, MS) are expected to take the USMLE Step 1 exam by March 23, 2024 and then must complete Block 8 (Synthesis) part 2 prior to "stepping out" of the MD curriculum to pursue the other degree.
+Students in the Medical Scientist Training Program (MSTP) and other joint degree programs (MPH, MBA, MS) are expected to take the USMLE Step 1 exam by March 29, 2025 and then must complete Block 8 (Synthesis) part 2 prior to taking a leave of absence from the MD curriculum to pursue the other degree.
 The same is true for students taking a leave of absence for any reason immediately following Phase 1.
 The student will be required to take Block 9 (Transition to Clerkships) upon return to the curriculum.
 If the student is planning to return to the curriculum before Block 9 is offered again, it is recommended that they take Block 9 before stepping out.

 Students applying for ADA accommodations with the National Board of Medical Examiners (NBME) for taking the USMLE Step 1 exam are advised to begin the accommodations application process several months in advance because the application review process is very lengthy.
-Pending ADA accommodations decisions by the NBME do not entitle students to begin Phase 2 on schedule.
+Pending ADA accommodations decisions by the NBME do not entitle students to begin Phase 2 on schedule before taking the Step 1 exam.